dborzov/borzov.ca/content/posts/frenchirix.md

 The point is to re-expose the child to meaningful French, not to test them.

-#### 7. Avoid Getting Stuck
+#### That's all, folks!

-There you have it, the thinking behind this little side project of mine called Frenchirix.
-Maybe you can try it and maybe your kids will find it useful too.
+There you have it, my understanding of academic science about language learning, and how I am trying to apply this  to my little side project called Frenchirix.

 If you have any feedback, or better ideas, please email me at [d@borzov.ca](emailto:d@borzov.ca).